Cairns: Health

 The Cairns Hospital is situated on the Cairns Esplanade and is the major hospital for the Cape York Peninsula area.
 The smaller Cairns Private Hospital is located nearby.
 A new building was completed in 2015 to provide up to 168 more beds.

 Cairns is a base for the Royal Flying Doctor Service, which operates clinics and provides emergency evacuations in remote communities throughout the region.

 Sport and recreation

-Rugby League
+Rugby league

-Rugby League is the most popular sport in Cairns.
+Rugby league is the most popular sport in Cairns.
 The Northern Pride Queensland Cup rugby league team played their first season in 2008, and act as a feeder team to the North Queensland Cowboys who play in the National Rugby League.
-Cairns is represented by 11 Senior clubs, most notably Brothers Cairns, Ivanhoes Knights, Cairns Kangaroos, Edmonton Storm and Southern Suburbs Cockatoos in the Cairns District Rugby League.
-Cairns also hosts growing bases for Rugby union.
+Cairns is represented by 11 senior clubs, most notably Brothers Cairns, Ivanhoes Knights, Cairns Kangaroos, Edmonton Storm and Southern Suburbs Cockatoos in the Cairns District Rugby League.
+Cairns also hosts growing bases for rugby union.

 Other sports

+Cairns has a National Basketball League (NBL) team, the Cairns Taipans, whose home court is the Cairns Convention Centre, known as The Snakepit during Taipans home games.

 Cairns has a seven-team Australian rules football competition, AFL Cairns, between teams from the Cairns and Port Douglas region.
 Cazalys Stadium currently hosts one Australian Football League (AFL) game each season.
-There is also an AFL Masters team that is based in Cairns, known as the Cairns Stingers.